-(2) From the back side of the glove box module, squeeze the retaining tabs on the glove box lamp and switch housing together and push the unit out the front of the module through the mounting hole (Fig. 13).
+- (1) Remove the glove box module from the instrument panel.
+See Glove Box Module in this group for the procedures. - (2) From the back side of the glove box module, squeeze the retaining tabs on the glove box lamp and switch housing together and push the unit out through the mounting hole towards the front of the module (Fig. 14).